drcjt/CSharp-80/Documentation/csharp-80-architecture.md

 ## Architectural Overview

 The main idea is to take the output from the regular Roslyn C# compiler and process that through the CSharp-80 ILCompiler which is an ahead of time compiler targetting the Z80 microprocessor.
-The output from the ILCompiler will be a Z80 assembly language file which will be assembled using Matthew Reed's Z80Asm assembler that by default produces TRSDOS-style CMD files.
+The output from the ILCompiler will be a Z80 assembly language file which will be assembled using Matthew Reed's Z80Asm assembler, http://www.trs-80emulators.com/z80asm/, that by default produces TRSDOS-style CMD files.
 These can then be used on a TRS-80 emulator or simply on a real TRS-80.

 ![Architecture](./Images/Architecture.svg)